cakebatterandsprinkles/portfolio-gatsby/src/posts/35-spa_vs_mpa.md

 ⬇ **Increased server load:** Each interaction with the server includes a UI package that needs to be rendered.

-⬇ **Mobile development is harder:** You can't use the same backend API's for a mobile app and an MPA.
+⬇ **Mobile development is harder:** You can't use the same backend APIs for a mobile app and an MPA.

 #### When to use which

 If the SEO doesn't matter to you that much and you have limited content, then SPA's are the way to go.
 An MPA will help you rank higher in Google searches, and scaling up will be easier, but it will be much slower to load.
-So it really depends on what you expect from your application.
+So it depends on what you expect from your application.

 ### PWA

 [Progressive Web Apps](https://en.wikipedia.org/wiki/Progressive_web_application) (PWAs for short) can run in a standalone window instead of a browser tab.
-Simply put, they are web applications that are made to resemble native apps and can be installed to one's mobile phone, tablet, or laptop.
-After being downloaded, the app can be reached from an icon from the homescreen of the user.
+Simply put, they are web applications that are made to resemble native apps and can be installed on one's mobile phone, tablet, or laptop.
+After being downloaded, the app can be reached from an icon from the home screen of the user.
 You can also send push messages and notifications to the user.
-Many web apps are PWA's, such as Twitter, Starbucks, Uber and Pinterest.
-A PWA can be an SPA or an MPA, that doesn't really matter.
+Many web apps are PWA's, such as Twitter, Starbucks, Uber, and Pinterest.
+A PWA can be an SPA or an MPA.
 However, for an application to be a PWA, it has to meet three conditions:

 1. **Secure Contexts (HTTPS):** [Secure contexts](https://w3c.github.io/webappsec-secure-contexts/) are defined minimum standards for user authentication and confidentiality.
 Many API's and many features of a PWA (like geolocation) are only available if the app has been served over a secure network.